adam-p/markdown-here/CLA-entity.md

 2.5 Our Rights.
 You acknowledge that We are not obligated to use Your Contribution as part of the Material and may decide to include any Contribution We consider appropriate.

 2.6 Reservation of Rights.
-Any rights not expressly assigned or licensed under this section are expressly reserved by You.
+Any rights not expressly licensed under this section are expressly reserved by You.

 ## 3. Agreement